Transitions Clinic Network Programs

 Access to medications for opioid use disorder (MOUD) during incarceration lowers the risk of opioid mortality after release.3 When Rhode Island’s Department of Corrections implemented an MOUD program, overdose deaths after incarceration declined by 60.5 percent.4 MOUD in jail or prison and upon release is a CDC-recommended evidence-based strategy to prevent opioid overdose.

-Given the dangers of withdrawal and return to use, it is important that patients continue their MOUD upon release and that a “warm handoff” to treatment is provided.5 Since not all prisons and jails offer MOUD,6 some individuals with OUD will have experienced withdrawal during incarceration.
+Given the dangers of withdrawal and return to use, it is important that patients continue their MOUD upon release and that a “warm handoff” to treatment is provided.5 Since not all prisons and jails offer MOUD,6 some people with OUD will have experienced withdrawal during incarceration.
 A handoff that ensures access to MOUD, along with linkage to transitional housing and other supports, is important for these patients as well.
 They will have a lowered tolerance that puts them at greater risk for overdose.
-To save lives at a time of heightened risk, the CDC also recommends naloxone distribution programs for individuals leaving criminal justice settings.7
+To save lives at a time of heightened risk, the CDC also recommends naloxone distribution programs for people leaving criminal justice settings.7

 With social isolation and other hardships during the COVID-19 pandemic leading to more overdose deaths,8 these measures are all the more critical.